-If the worker is customarily engaged in an independently established trade, occupation, or business that is of the same nature as the work they are performing for you, then they are an independent contractor.
+Suppose the worker is customarily engaged in an independently established trade, occupation, or business that is of the same nature as the work they are performing for you.
+In that case, they are an independent contractor.

 However, the Department of Labor also uses an “economic realities” rule that examines exactly how financially dependent the worker is on an employer.
-If the business provides a big chunk of their income, the DOL might lean more towards the status of employee.
+If the business provides a big chunk of their income, the DOL might lean more towards employment status.

 Independent contractor state law changes (2021)

-Many states—and 1 city—are expanding their independent contractor laws or changing definitions in the new year.
-Here is a look at what you should be aware of in terms of state classification rules for 2021.
+Many states—and one city—are expanding their independent contractor laws or changing definitions in the new year.
+Here is a look at what you should be aware of regarding state classification rules for 2021.

 Proposition 22, which allows rideshare companies like Uber and Lyft to classify drivers as independent contractors, was approved by voters.
 Although they are not considered employees, the new law requires that specific labor and wage policies be put in place for app-based drivers, which you can view here.